If It Happened Onchain, Did It Happen In Real Life?

 Onchain is Not Real Life… When the Stakes Are High.

 This is fundamentally commentary on property rights, using crypto as the medium.
 It draws from natural law reflections you’ll find in Property Rights, Toilets, and the Way of the Dog.
+Property rights are not a legal construct; that is objectively wrong and a comforting fiction.

-Illegal transactions worth tens of millions or more will get escalated to the courts.
+Illegal transactions worth tens of millions or more will inevitably get escalated to the courts.
 The state will allocate resources to these disputes.
 Men with guns will get deployed to enforce the real law.

 “Guys with guns can’t undo an Ethereum transaction, do you even know how crypto works?”